Happy British Pie Week!

 And thankfully, particularly orange carrots, they’re bursting with vital nutrients such as "vitamin A", and so are known to be "good for one’s eyesight" - How bloomin' marvellous!
 Also, darlings, do you have any idea how many dishes one can rustle up with our trusty carrot?
 Well, my dears, purely for your delectation, may I indulge you with the following: Mrs Beeton's Carrot Pudding, carrot soup, carrot jam, carrot cookies, carrot fudge, carrot cake, carrot tart, and so on!

-Darlings, one of the recipes I based my spiffing version on originally required "very little meat", any kind of meat, in fact, including Great Britain’s beloved bacon!
+Darlings, and one of the recipes I based my fantabulous version on originally required "very little meat", any kind of meat, in fact, including Great Britain’s beloved bacon!

 But unfortunately, Miss Windsor used every last scrap of meat from her rather sparse larder to recreate her first offering to the arena of British Pie Week - Mrs Beeton’s Veal & Ham Pie, which one discovered in one’s 1906 version of Mrs Beeton’s Book of Household Management, originally published in 1861.